Code-Institute-Submissions/Feeling-Lucky-Punk/README.md

 # Credits

 ## Code
 * Build a Quiz App by James Quick on Youtube was a major asset to me in building the app.
-I followed along and learned as i built the game using his guidance.
+I followed along and learned as i built the game using his guidance then I implemented what I learned to my project.
 * The interactive structure and layout of the code  https://getbootstrap.com/docs/4.5/layout/overview/
 * Resources such as W3schools and Stackoverflow were used to come up with solutions to various problems I encountered
 * Some ideas for the code (Such as the form page) were taken from mini projects done through out the course.